Actions

 However when you configure a webhook action, the Control Hub subscription directly sends the request to a system in your corporate network.
 If the receiving system resides behind a firewall or in a system that limits access to specific IP addresses, you must add all Control Hub IP addresses to the allow list for the firewall or system.

 Control Hub instances are available in several geographic regions operated by different infrastructure providers.
-Some of the IP addresses in this list are not within the control of StreamSets and might change.
+Some of the IP addresses in this list are not within the control of IBM StreamSets and might change.
 As a best practice, allow all of the following DNS names so that your account is always up to date:

 • na01.hub.streamsets.com - 34.83.161.219